Matrix vs. Guilded

 Feature Guilded Matrix

-Username Users are identified by display name (maximum 32 characters) to fellow users, and user UUIDs for programming purposes.
+Username Users are identified by display name (maximum 32 characters) to fellow users, and user UUIDs and roblox user IDs for programming purposes.
 Users are identified by their MXID (eg. @alice:example.com), composed of the username (must be ASCII characters, upper case letters are not allowed) and the server name (not exceeding 255 characters when combined, including the introducing at symbol and the colon separating the parts).
 A display name can be optionally added (up to ~65200 bytes)1.

 Avatar Static, maximum 25 MB.
 Can be zoomed.
 See “Attachments” for limits.
 Can be zoomed (at least in Element/SchildiChat), in which case the avatar will be shown in the uploaded definition.
 Animated avatars are supported.